fusionjs/fusionjs/fusion-core/docs/guides/creating-a-plugin.md

 ## Plugin structure

-A plugin is created via the `createPlugin`:
+Create a plugin with the `createPlugin`:

 ```js
 import {createPlugin} from 'fusion-core';